composer/composer/doc/articles/repository-priorities.md

 ## Canonical repositories

-When Composer resolves dependencies it will look up a given package in the topmost repository.
+When Composer resolves dependencies, it will look up a given package in the topmost repository.
 If that repository does not contain the package, it goes on to the next one, until one repository contains it and the process ends.